Constraints on axion-like dark matter from a SERF comagnetometer: Results

 \subsection{Data acquisition}

 We searched for ALP fields with $f_{\rm DM}$ in the range of $0.33-50~{\rm kHz}$ (corresponding to a mass range of $1.4$ to $200~{\rm peV}/c^2$) by recording the precession of the potassium in the absence of any applied oscillating fields.
-We varied the magnetic field at few tens of discrete points, and at each point recorded the detector's response for a duration that is longer than the coherence time of the ALP and is about $10^7-10^8$ oscillations of the EPR frequency at that field.
-Over a one-month period, we completed 5 different scans with different samplings of the magnetic field in the range $B_z=10-70$ mG to gain sensitivity for ALP fields that oscillate in the reported search range.
-Each measurement was preceded by initial pumping of the helium spins at $B_z=70$ mG, and was preceded and appended by a calibration of the magnetic response and the helium spin polarization.
-The first and fourth scans were designated to optimize the analysis procedure and were not used to cast bounds, as was decided before unblinding.
+We varied the magnetic field at few tens of discrete points, and at each point recorded the detector's response for a duration that is longer than the coherence time of the ALP and is about $10^7-10^8$ oscillations of the EPR frequency at that field{, see Table S2 for the details for several specific measurements}.
+Over a one-month period, we completed 5 different scans with different samplings of the magnetic field{, with three of them used for limit-setting.
+These three had magnetic fields} in the range {$B_z=1-7$ $\mu$T} to gain sensitivity for ALP fields that oscillate in the reported search range.
+Each measurement was preceded by initial pumping of the helium spins at {$B_z=7~\mu$T}, and was preceded and appended by a calibration of the magnetic response and the helium spin polarization.
+The first and fourth scans were designated to optimize the analysis procedure and were not used to cast {the main} bounds, as was decided before unblinding. {The values of the magnetic field points that were used in the search, along with the magnetic calibration data, are presented in the SI and in~\cite{GithubItay}.}